 Around Atlanta (and probably in most places around the US, actually), these systems are far less common than ducted central air conditioners and furnaces.
 Most HVAC contractors are happy to install mini-splits, but few have much experience with them.
 Installation mistakes are common and can degrade system performance significantly.

 Note that this is not the case with us.
-At PV, we're certified Trane Ductless Pro contractors.
+At PV Heating & Air, we’re certified Trane Ductless Pro contractors.

 That means our team has received special, on-site training in mini-split heat pump installation and maintenance at a Trane-Mitsubishi facility.
 Few local contractors can claim this distinction.
 For our part, we’ve been installing Trane-Mitsubishi mini-split systems for many years and know them inside and out.